Diseases Of Nerves And Muscles Essay Question And Answers

 • Tumor or infection in the mouth

-Glossopharyngeal neuralgia Clinical Features:
+Glossopharyngeal Neuralgia Clinical Features:

 • Pain occurs unilaterally on stimulation of trigger zones